ruby-han/Quantitative_Trading_Strategy/README.md

 ![stock_market](images/stock_market.png)

 ## Abstract
 Forecasting market movement is a long-time attractive topic.
 This project aims to evaluate different algorithmic strategies on Apple, Microsoft, ExxonMobil, Chevron, Tesla using S&P 500 index as the benchmark over a one-year period (2021).
 An agent framework was built to trigger buy or sell orders with an initial capital of $10,000 based on selected strategy.
 Return on investment (ROI) was used as the performance metric.
-Base model outperformed other strategies with ROI of 31.5\% but deep reinforcement learning model Evolution Strategy coming close in second place with ROI of 27.1\%.
+Base model outperformed other strategies with ROI of 31.5\% but deep reinforcement learning model Evolution Strategy coming close in second place.
 Success of each strategy varied wildly with each stock for the time period.
 Machine learning models fared better than technical indicator models.

 ## Problem Objective
 - Create a quantitative trading strategy for any stocks